jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

-On a guitar in standard tuning, it quickly becomes apparent that all the strings are tuned the same distance apart except strings 2-3.
+On a guitar in standard tuning, it quickly becomes apparent that all the strings are tuned the same distance apart except strings 2-3 (strings are numbered 1-6 from lowest pitch to highest).

-Strings on a guitar are numbered from 1-6 with 1 as the highest pitched string (high E) and 6 the lowest (low E).

 ## Thirds, fourths and fifths